-Then on a cold December morning with the keys to a newly acquired building in hand, we began fitting out the workshop.
+Then on a cold December morning, in 2018, with the keys to a newly acquired building in hand, we began fitting out the workshop.
 While we already had a plethora of tools, a new tool would be required to get the business off the ground – a CNC machine.

 Equipment & Systems

 A CNC machine would enable us to design guitars using 3D computer-aided design (CAD) before cutting the basic shapes using the machine.
 The process is not only quicker than using hand power tools, but it is more accurate and far safer.
 This is where the automation ends in the manufacturing process, and handwork takes over.
 Each instrument is lovingly hand finished using traditional luthier skills.
 From shaping to sanding to setups, it is all very much a labour of love that takes skill and patience to ensure that each finished instrument meets the demanding standards we set for ourselves.

 All of our management systems are digital with the business running largely paperless.
 Extensive use of computers, tablets, and scanners mean that automation does the boring, but essential admin for us.

 By cutting the potential fat out of the entire process, we are able to be as lean as possible.
 This ensures that the price of our guitars reflects the time and materials that we put into them and not costly overheads.